-Rhode Island divorce attorney, David Slepkow answers several basic yet important questions concerning Rhode Island divorce law and procedure.
-These Rhode island divorce law questions will help Divorce litigants and those thinking about filing for divorce in Rhode Island navigate through the complex, and confusing minefield that is RI Family Court.
+Rhode Island divorce attorney, David Slepkow answers several basic, yet important, questions concerning Rhode Island divorce law and procedure.
+These divorce questions and answers will help divorce litigants and those thinking about filing for divorce in Rhode Island navigate through the complex, and confusing minefield that is RI Family Court.

 What are the grounds to obtain a divorce in Rhode Island?

 The grounds to obtain a divorce in Rhode Island are:

 - “irreconcilable differences which have caused the irremediable breakdown of the marriage (SECTION 15-5-3.1),

 - the parties have lived separate and apart from each other for the space of at least three years (SECTION 15-5-3),